The city of Cuzco is most often used as a base of operations to visit the main attractions of Peru.

-The neighborhood of San Blas or the neighborhood of the artisans of Cuzco you have to know it, is a very bohemian neighborhood and is ideal to go for a drink in the evening to some of its picturesque restaurants or in the afternoon to visit some of its art galleries and craft shops.
+The neighborhood of San Blas or the neighborhood of the artisans of Cuzco are a must visit, it is a very bohemian neighborhood and is ideal to go for a drink in the evening to some of its picturesque restaurants or in the afternoon to visit some of its art galleries and craft shops.

 This neighborhood is full of slopes, so take it easy, but don’t miss it.

-I went to the neighborhood of San Blas my last night in Cusco, with my Italian friend that I met on the train to Machu Picchu.
+I went to the neighborhood of San Blas on my last night in Cusco with my Italian friend that I met on the train to Machu Picchu.

-We had dinner in a very nice place called El Pisonay and that is also cheap for foreign.
-I don’t think we spent 20 suns and took a menu, one pisco each and the attention was very good.
+We had dinner in a very nice place called El Pisonay, which is also cheap for foreigners.
+I don’t think we spent over 20 suns since we had one pisco each and the service was very good.

-In San Blas being much higher, you have beautiful views of The Cuzco that deserve a visit.
+In San Blas, it is much higher in altitude and you have some beautiful views of Cuzco that deserves a visit.

 The St. Peter’s Market

 At the market in San Pedro, honestly, I arrived by chance.
-When I returned from Machu Picchu, the train left me in Ollantaytambo and you barely get off the train they offer you bus tickets to Cusco and you leave in a mini van along with other passengers and you get quite cheap, about 10 soles and leave you in the center of Cusco.
+When I returned from Machu Picchu, the train left me in Ollantaytambo and you barely get off the train they offer you bus tickets to Cusco and you leave in a minivan along with other passengers and it is quite cheap, about 10 soles, and leave you in the center of Cusco.

-I was left in a square I had already visited and I thought I knew the way to my hotel, the thing is that I should have folded in a street that was not and ended up at the market of San Pedro.
+I was left in a square I had already visited and I thought I knew the way to my hotel, the thing is that I should have turned into a street that I did not take and ended up at the market of San Pedro.

-In the surroundings you will find many stalls and if you walk towards the center, you will see restaurants where the locals go, where prices are much lower.
+In the surroundings, you will find many stalls and if you walk towards the center, you will see restaurants where the locals go and prices are much lower.

-If you want to see Sacred Valley and do the city tour you will have to buy it necessarily.
+If you want to see the Sacred Valley and do the city tour you will have to buy it.
 You’ll realize that you can’t see everything and you’ll have paid for attractions you won’t see, but anyway I think the price isn’t too much for everything there is to see.

-Here I leave you some excursions that you will surely find very interesting and you can take them hired from here.
+Here I am leaving you some excursions that you will surely find very interesting and you can take buy them from here.